WSU Extension Forestry

 Serving Island, King, Pierce, San Juan, Skagit, and Snohomish Counties

 - Women Owning Woodlands

-We are locally-based Washington State University faculty and staff dedicated to providing objective, research-based information and resources to forest and woodland owners in the North Puget Sound Area.
-This program serves King, Snohomish, Skagit, San Juan, and Whatcom Counties.
-WSU Extension has additional forestry programs that serve other parts of the state.
+We are locally-based Washington State University faculty and staff dedicated to providing objective, research-based education and resources for owners of forested and wooded property in a six-county region in the Puget Sound Area, from the Cascade foothills to Key Peninsula and Vashon, Camano, Whidbey, and the San Juan Islands.
+WSU Extension Forestry has additional forestry programs that serve other parts of the state.

-We offer a variety of forestry classes, publications, and online resources that are designed for people with just a few acres of woods as well those with larger forests or tree farms.
+We offer a variety of forestry classes, publications, and online resources that are designed for people with just a few acres of wooded property as well those with larger forested properties and tree farms.
 Whether you are interested in a healthy forest, wildlife, timber production, the beauty and aesthetics of a natural area, or some combination thereof, we have research-based answers to help you get the most out of your property.

 Connect with us on social media

 Like us on Facebook to get additional news, photos, and updates.

 Follow us on Twitter for brief news tidbits and updates.

 Watch educational forestry videos on our YouTube Channel.

 The WSU Puget Sound Extension Forestry Program is made possible in part by Washington State University, Island County, King County, King Conservation District, Pierce County, San Juan County, San Juan Islands Conservation District, Skagit County, Snohomish Conservation District, and Snohomish County Surface Water Management.